The Design Brief

 Outline of the design problem

 This part of the design brief concisely outlines the design problem.
-It should outline why the problem is a problem, that is, under what circumstances did the client or end user / audience realise that a better solution was needed.
+It should outline why the problem is a problem, that is, under what circumstances did the client or user realise that a better solution was needed.

 Outline of the design proposal